 The view model class should provide a readable property or a method that returns a domain model instance that is populated with the data present in the view model instance, example:

-If you take a look at the usage at the end of the listing, you can see that mutations on the view model should be available in the domain model instance retrieved from the view model.
+If you take a look at the usage near the end of the listing, you can see that mutations on the view model should be available in the domain model instance retrieved from the view model.

 providing access to view model incarnations of nested complex types and collections

 Entity classes from the domain model can have properties that are themselves other entities or collection of other entities, consider the following example:

 Skills property of type

 List<Skill>.
 For the

 Skill entities we have defined corresponding view model classes